Extending Receipt Template Capabilities from Plugins

 {

-SendElectronicReceipt(customerInfo.UserId, doc); //Some plugin method for sending an electronic receipt
+SendElectronicReceipt(customerInfo.UserId, doc); //Some plugin method to send electronic receipt

 }